shleen/aides-memoire/FSD.md

 - **The Solution**- Great for setting expectations straight.
 This is a good time to express concerns regarding possible risks & the planned tech stack!
 - **(rough) Timeline**- Useful for setting expectations straight- in terms of time, manpower, budget, etc.
 - **Priorities**- How will the team side?
 Refers to things like scope, budget, time, & quality.

+## Product Backlog
+A list (ordered by priority) of the features to be built into the final product.
+The act of maintaining & ordering this list falls on the product owner.

+## Definition of Done (DoD)
+It's important to ensure that the entire team has the same understanding of **done** to prevent any unwanted miscommunications etc.

+Note also that the DoD varies not only between teams, but also between different levels (e.g. feature, sprint, or the release).

+## The INVEST Framework
+A quick guide to- **is this user story any good?** Try to keep to this framework, & you should be good for the most part.

+- **I**ndependent
+- **N**egotiable
+- **V**aluable
+- **E**stimable
+- **S**mall
+- **T**estable

+## Triangulation
+An estimation technique commonly used for user story sizing.
+Get yourself some sample users stories that you've already implemented or are confident in your estimation of.
+Then, the team is able to size all other user stories in relation to these.

+Simple, & logical!
+What more could you ask for? 😧

+## Planning Poker
+Like triangulation, planning poker is an estimation technique used for user story sizing.

+In planning poker, each member of the team first sizes all user stories (typically using the Fibonacci numbers with arbitrary units).
+Then, the entire team's estimates are compared & if everyone's estimates are similar, the team sticks with it.
+Otherwise, the team discusses the matter until a consensus is reached.

+Ta-da! ✨